All Episodes

 So I've decided I'm going to add $10,000 to my $300,000 in the name of Alan from Troy, Texas.

-If you're up there, I'll add 10,000 to my to my 300.
+So I'll add, Larry, if you're up there, I'll add $10,000 to my $300,000.

-Well, you know, I can't donate.
+Well, you know, I can't donate you.

 Just kidding.

-I just but I do say this.
+But I do say this.

-And I I don't mean to beat a dead horse here, but for all of the 17 years we've been doing this, you and I both know that as part of the effort to demonize talk radio.
+And I don't mean to beat a dead horse here, but for all of the 17 years we've been doing this, you and I both know that as part of the effort to demonize talk radio, we sit around and we're told that conservatives have no heart, they have no compassion and so forth.

 Now, I mentioned at the top of the program that I wondered if NBC would fire Alec Baldwin.

-Some of you might be, why?
+Some of you might be like, why?

-Well, why would they fire Alec Baldwin?
+Why would they fire Alec Baldwin?

-It's open line for who knows that what's going to happen during these next two and a half hours.
+It's open mind for who knows what's going to happen during these next two and a half hours that is going to, you know, where the Democrats demand somebody else quit.

 One attacks his family, the other attacks his country.

-Alec Baldwin, one of our leading Hollywood liberal Democrat intellectuals demonstrated what liberals are like when the camera is turned off.
+Alec Baldwin, one of our leading Hollywood liberal Democrat intellectuals, demonstrated what liberals are like when the camera is turned off.

 Let me see.